How to (REALLY) Travel the World, Run Your Biz & Not Go Broke or Crazy

 When you stay in a place for a while, you also get the benefit of enjoying it when you’re not trying to work.
 You don’t end up feeling like you missed out because you had to do some email.
 (And you get to develop a deeper understanding & enjoyment of it, which is the stuff long-term travel is made of.)

 You probably love your work.
 That’s why you started your own business in the first place, right?
-Me, I’m a workaholic.
-There’s little I’d rather think about or do.
-I love my work.
+Me, I love my work.
+I love thinking about it, reading about it, doing things with it.

 But even so, I love a good vacation.
 And so do you.